Who or what inspired you to take up the piano and pursue a career in music?

 So far, I have been lucky with the attention that came from my first EP- ‘Listen, London’- which was an integration of sampled sounds captured around London with piano works by Poulenc, Sibelius, Liszt, Ginastera, and more.
 It has been a long hard road though, I remembered when I first showed it to a couple of people and recording stores, it caused them some very genuine confusion.
 “What, was this recorded in a car park?!” was one of the remarks… It was quite a challenge to power through the critical remarks in the beginning, as I had taken a leap of faith and poured my heart and soul into the project.
 But nevertheless, it was a great learning curve and I feel stronger as an artist because of this.

 Since then, ‘Listen, London’ was handpicked by Brian Eno for Curator’s Choice in 2014 NOISE Festival, and then subsequently led to my recent win of 2015 London Music Awards’ Classical Music Rising Star Award.
-This year it was picked up by BBC Introducing, and aired on BBC 3, BBC 6, Classic Radio Finland and so on.

 Which particular works do you think you play best?